-Movie Dialog Listening Activity Preparation:
+Movie Dialog ESL Activity Preparation:

 Prepare the lines of dialog in a Word doc.
 Put them in a table so it is easy to divide all of the lines separately.

 Print out the document and cut all of the lines of dialog out so that they are on small slips of paper.
 Shuffle the slips so that they are in a completely random order.

 Lastly, shuffle the slips so that they are in a completely random order.